inter-action/blog/others/typescript/typescript.md

 * not so complex
 * better fullstack dev, combinded with nodejs & angular
 * es6 superset & with most capability to interop with js
+* working with existing tools, compiler is a npm package

 ###  Language itself: